Samagra-Development/Samagra-Website/src/pages/index.md

       - text: Transforming
       - text: Service Delivery
-    description1: Our work in the service delivery domain spans 9 years which has impacted the lives of crores of citizens in the state of Haryana, UP, and AP
+    description1: Our work in the service delivery domain spans 9 years which has impacted the lives of crores of citizens in the 4 states across India
     image: /img/service-delivery.png
     workLogo:
       - logo: /img/family-id-logo_2024.png
       - logo: /img/fbms-logo.png
     backgroundMap: /img/pngtree-technological-white-background-with-abstract-blue-and-gray-dots-vector-png-image_25257776.png
-    description2: Transforming scheme and service delivery for crores of citizens in Uttar Pradesh, Maharashtra and Andhra Pradesh
+    description2: Transforming scheme and service delivery for crores of citizens in Uttar Pradesh and Andhra Pradesh
   - projectName:
       - project: niramaya
         learnButtonText: Learn More